Josef Newgarden: Skip Barber

 Newgarden started his open-wheel car career in the Skip Barber Racing School series in 2006.
-He finished as runner-up in the Southern Regional Series with three wins and another seven podium places.
+In his first year in the series, he finished runner-up in the Southern Regional Series with three wins and another seven podium finishes.
 He next competed in the 2007 BFGoodrich / Skip Barber National Presented by Mazda championship, finishing sixth with two wins.
 Newgarden remained in the series for 2008 and improved to second place, with three wins.